-MED105A Nursing Math
+MED105A Medical Math for Nursing

 This course provides instruction on the math skills and understanding of other mathematical processes needed for nursing mathematics.
 Mathematical operations covered include: whole numbers, fractions, decimals, percentages, and algebra.
 Basic medication dosage calculations and medication preparations are also covered.
 A combination of lecture and demonstration are utilized to prepare students to perform these operations as related to nursing practice.
 Prerequisites: None.